Abhaypru/SpiralMap/docs/index.rst

 Acknowledgements
 ----------------

-If you make use of `SpiralMap`, please cite the accompanying paper (link).
+If you make use of `SpiralMap`, please cite the accompanying paper (submitted to JOSS).
 Additionally, please also cite the individual spiral arm model/map used.
-We provide a .bib file containing the relevant bibliography.
+Relevant references are provided in BibTeX form (citation)

 Contributors
 ------------